bdaiinstitute/lottery_tickets/README.md

 python evaluate.py evaluation.model_path=checkpoints/fm_seed_1001/checkpoints/fm_policy_final.pt +original_policy=True
 ```

 You will see the policy's total rewards for each episode get printed out.
-This policy typically has an average around 30 +-15, whereas success normally is >80.
-It on occasion succeeds, but most of the time it is not a good policy.
+This policy typically has an average ~17 on average, whereas success normally is >80.
+It on occasion succeeds, slowly, but most of the time it is not a good policy.

 ## Generating a new lottery ticket for franka-sim
 You can generate a new lottery ticket and evaluate it by setting `new_noise=True`.
 It'll run similarly to the previous script, except an initial noise will be chosen at the start, used for all episodes, and then saved as `init_x.pt` in the same folder as the videos folder.
 Run the script to grab a lottery ticket and see if you win!